mahnurrajput/Advanced-Banking-CRM-with-Anomaly-Fraud-Detection/README.md

-# 💳 Advanced expon Banking CRM with Anomaly & Fraud Detection
+# 💳 Banking Transaction Analytics and Fraud Detection

 A Data Warehousing and Business Intelligence project focused on building a scalable Banking CRM analytics system integrated with fraud and anomaly detection mechanisms.